26 years ago - Dick Grayson is born to Jack & Mary Grayson of the Flying Graysons. His is a sixth generation acrobat in Haley's Circus

 7 years ago - 19-year-old Dick goes with Koriand'r to her home planet of Tamaran when she is visited by General Phy'zzon who reveals that her sister Komand'r is keeping their planet under Citadel rule.
 They are assisted by other Tamaranian freedom fighters like Ryand'r, and in the process help free Toni Moretti from her alien captors.
 Once Tamaran is freed, it is revealed that Kori must remain and marry General Phy'zzon to legitimize his rule, canceling their impending wedding.
 Returning to Earth along and heartbroken, he chooses to pursue some mysterious murders in Gotham's neighboring city of Bludhaven, discovering that Blockbuster has taken control of it's mobs.
 He moves there, becoming a bartender and setting up his own operations.
 He discovers that he is neighbors with former All-Star Squadron member John Law.

-6 years ago - 20-year-old Dick has an affair with Helena Bertinelli while working with her on a case.
+6 years ago - 20-year-old Dick has an affair with Helena Bertinelli while working with her on a case to apprehend Arthur Brown.

 5 years ago - 21-year-old Dick starts working with Barbara Gordon's Oracle, rekindling their relationship.
 He helps train Tim Drake as he becomes the new Robin.